 Waybill vs Bill of Lading: Understanding the Difference

 Welcome to the world of supply chain logistics where the way goods are documented plays a crucial role in keeping things running smoothly.
-When dealing with the intricacies of documentation, you will come across two important terms: waybill vs bill of lading.

 Why these documents?
 Well, if bills of lading (BOLs) are the primary document of land-based freight, waybills rule the high seas.
 Both documents are integral to the supply chain industry.
 They also include a lot of the same information.